Masahide Kudo

-Masahide Kudo (工藤政英, born 24 May 1991) is a retired Japanese kickboxer who competed in the featherweight division of RISE, where he was champion.
+Masahide Kudo (工藤政英, born 24 May 1991) is a Japanese retired kickboxer who competed in the featherweight division of RISE, where he was champion.
 A professional competitor since 2013, he was also a former REBELS Super Bantamweight champion.

 As of August 2021, he was the #4 ranked Super Flyweight in the world, according to Combat Press.

 Kickboxing career

 Early career

 Kudo made his professional debut against Takuya Fujii at Kikken IX Part.2 on 17 February 2013.
 He won the fight by a second-round technical knockout.
 He would go on to amass a 3–3 record over the course of his first year as a professional fighter.

 Kudo was scheduled to face Shunta Aragaki at REBELS.23 on 26 January 2014.
 He won the fight by a third-round technical knockout, beginning a seven-fight winning streak that would culminate in a REBELS title fight.

 REBELS Super Bantamweight champion

 Super Bantamweight tournament

 Kudo participated in the REBELS super bantamweight tournament, held to determine the new champion.
 He was scheduled to face the DEEP KICK 55kg champion Masahiko Suzuki in the semifinals at REBELS.33 on 25 January 2015.
 Kudo won the fight by split decision, after an extra round was fought.
 Kudo faced Takeo Oode in the tournament final, held at REBELS.36 on 10 May 2015.
 He won the bout by unanimous decision, with scores of 49–48, 49–47 and 50–45.